Freight Shipping from Sacramento to Fort Worth

 How much does it cost to ship freight from Sacramento to Fort Worth?

-Full truckload (FTL) rates from Sacramento, CA to Fort Worth, TX currently range from $3,941-$4,857 for a standard dry van load over the 1,833-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Fort Worth, TX currently range $3,941-$4,857 (roughly $2.17-$2.66 per mile over 1,833 miles).
 LTL shipments typically cost $1,208-$1,958 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Fort Worth?